zevilz/zabbix-alertscript-telegram/README.md

 Now you can choose this media type when setting up users.

 The bot must be started if the message is sent as a private message or must be added to a group if the message is to be sent to the group.
 You can get chat ID via [@zGetMyID_bot](https://t.me/zGetMyID_bot).
+If you want send messages to specified topic in group with topics add topic ID to chat ID via colon (ex.: `-100123456789:1234`).

 Direct access to the script disabled for all users excluding `zabbix` user.